picojs/picolog/README.md

 - `p_appender`  - Pointer to the appender function to register
 - `p_user_data` - A pointer supplied to the appender function when writing a log entry.
 This pointer is not modified by the logger.
-If not required, pass in NULL for this parameter
-- `p_id`        - A pointer to the appender identifier (set by function).
-If not required, pass in NULL for this parameter
+If not required, pass in NULL for this parameter<br/>
+**returns**       An identifier for the appender.
+This ID is valid until the
+                  appender is unregistered.

 #### plog_appender_unregister(id)